CatChen/eslint-suggestion-action/README.md

 ### `directory`

-The default value is the same as `"./"`.
+The default value is `"./"`.
 This action uses the ESLint installed in your project.
 This makes sure that it's using your project's ESLint config (plugins, rules, etc).
 It gets to know your project's location from this value.

+### `targets`

+The default value is `"."`.
+For example, it could be `"src/**/*.ts"` for a typical TypeScript project with source code files in the `src` directory.

 ### `eslint-lib-path`